 - Any other references that your audience may identify with.
 Like local or cultural references

-Of course if you offer a service, your business brand can also be your personal brand.
+An ideal brand name is a combination of the above.
+Of course, if you are a service-based solopreneur, your business brand can also be your personal brand.

-Your brand look and feel is not just a logo.
+Your brand imagery is not just a logo.
 It’s an entire persona.
 It includes but is not limited to:

 - Stationery (Business cards, letterheads, envelopes)

 - Store design and furniture